msclar/msclar.github.io/_pages/about.md

   - /about.html
 ---

-**I am currently on the industry job market for 2025-2026!** I'm particularly interested in building reliable and socially-aware AI systems.
+**I am currently on the industry job market for 2025-2026!** I'm particularly interested in building robust and socially-aware AI systems.

 I am a final-year PhD student at the University of Washington, advised by [Yejin Choi](https://yejinc.github.io/) and [Yulia Tsvetkov](https://homes.cs.washington.edu/~yuliats/).
 I was a visiting researcher at Meta FAIR (Fundamental AI Research), Superintelligence Labs from 2023–2025.